 Bolden has also worked as an editor, reporter, copy editor and production manager for the Miami Herald, the Northwest Florida Daily News and The Times-Picayune (New Orleans).
 He was a fellow in the Maynard Media Academy’s entrepreneurial leadership and media management program at Harvard University and earned a Bachelor of Arts from the University of Alabama.

-Bolden serves on the board of directors for the Sigma Delta Chi Foundation, the philanthropy that supports the educational mission of the Society of Professional Journalists.
-He is a member of ACES: the Society for Editing, the American Society of News Editors, the Native American Journalists Association, the National Association of Black Journalists, the National Association of Hispanic Journalists, the National Press Club, NLGJA-the Association of LGBTQ Journalists, and Sigma Tau Delta, the international English honorary.
+Bolden serves on the board of directors for the Society of Professional Journalists Foundation, the philanthropy that supports the educational mission of the Society of Professional Journalists.
+He is a member of ACES: the Society for Editing, the American Society of News Editors, the Native American Journalists Association, the National Association of Black Journalists, the National Association of Hispanic Journalists, the National Press Club, NLGJA-the Association of LGBTQ Journalists, the Online News Association, and Sigma Tau Delta, the international English honorary.
+He serves as a head judge for the Online Journalism Awards with the Online News Association and as a juror with the global Fact-Checking Innovation Initiative.
 He lives in Northern California.